Pedro-Thales/calculator-challenge-api/README.md

 Use your cloud provider’s deployment tools (e.g., Kubernetes, AWS ECS, Azure App Service, etc.) to deploy the application using the Docker image.

+## Deploying All Applications

+In order to make it easier to deploy all applications, I provide a docker-compose file example that can be used as a reference.
+You can find it in the root directory of the project as `compose-full-application-example.yaml`

 ## Happy coding! 🎉